Brita water pitcher is usually the first brand name associated when people ask what is the best water filter pitcher?

 The capacity of this Brita filter pitcher is 10 cups, which is more than enough for one person to go through the day.
 It doesn’t take long for the filter to do its work, but you’ll have to be patient, and

-- Has a fairly large 10 cup capacity, which is quite enough for the average person’s daily requirements.
+- Has a fairly large 10 cup capacity, which is quite enough for the average person’s daily requirements and provides you with better-tasting water.

-- It’s made of decent quality plastic, nothing to write home about, but it’s BPA free and should survive years in the dishwasher.
+- It’s made of decent quality plastic, nothing to write home about, but it’s BPA-free and should survive years in the dishwasher with decent quality water.

-- The Brita 10 cup pitcher comes with a convenient electronic filter indicator that lets you know when it’s time to change it.
+- The Brita pitcher comes with a convenient electronic filtered water indicator that lets you know when it’s time to change it connect it with stream filters.

 - One filter is worth up to 300 standard water bottles (16.9oz.); in other words, you need to replace it every 40 gallons (approximately 2 months).

-- Comes in seven distinct flavors (in terms of color), each tastier than the last, such as Bubbles Black and Orange.
+- Comes in seven distinct flavors for best drinking water, each tastier than the last, such as Bubbles Black and Orange.

 - The pitcher measure 6.05 x 10.88 x 11 inches, which is quite storage-efficient, so you’ll have no problem fitting it in your fridge.

-- An empty pitcher weighs 2.2 pounds, which should make it easily portable in any situation.
+- An empty filter pitcher weighs 2.2 pounds, which should make it easily portable in any situation.

 - This is a small Brita pitcher, with only a 5 cup capacity, so you’ll need to fill it twice as often as you would two previous models on our list.

-- Just like the rest of the Brita range, the Brita Metro does a great job of reducing chlorine and copper odor and taste.
+- Just like the rest of the Brita water filter pitchers, the Brita Metro does a great job of reducing chlorine and copper odor and taste.

 - There’s an electronic filter indicator that warns you to change the filter approximately every two months (or, more precisely, 40 gallons, if you’re counting).